CHRISTMAS IN NEW YORK //YOUR ULTIMATE GUIDE TO A MAGICAL VISIT

 • Top of the Rock: This is our favorite observation deck.
 We love having the Empire State Building in our view.
 You can see the Statue of Liberty, Central Park and you can even see Times Square and the ball!

 • The Edge: This one is fairly new and located by The Vessel at Hudson Yards.
 It’s the highest sky deck in the Western Hemisphere.
-We’ve never done this one, but it looks super cool.
+We did this one in 2023.
+Super cool (but we still like Top of the Rock better).
 Find out more information here

 • Summit ONE Vanderbilt: You’ve probably seen photos of this one on Instagram with all the big silver balls.
 This would be my number two option after Top of the Rock.
 More info here